Characterizing co-NL by a group action: Abstract

 \section{Abstract}

-In a recent paper \cite{normativity}, Girard proposes to use his recent construction of a geometry of interaction in the hyperfinite factor \cite{goi5} in an innovative way to characterize complexity classes.
+In a recent paper, Girard \citeyear{normativity} proposed to use his recent construction of a geometry of interaction in the hyperfinite factor \cite{goi5} in an innovative way to characterize complexity classes.
 We begin by giving a detailed explanation of both the choices and the motivations of Girard's definitions.
 We then provide a complete proof that the complexity class \cc{co-NL} can be characterized using this new approach.
-We introduce as a technical tool the non-deterministic pointer machine, a concrete model to computes algorithms.
+We introduce the nondeterministic pointer machine as a technical tool, a concrete model to compute algorithms.